vectormars/English/README.md

 # English

+### Lesson 271: The Rise and fall of Teahouse
+Chengdu once had more than 600 teahouses.
+Some were famous for storytellers or opera.
+Others welcomed bird-lovers, who liked to suspend their pets in cages from teahouse eaves to show off their plumage and singing.
+Some served as **rough-and-ready** courtrooms for unlicensed lawyers.
+One place might attract tattooed gangsters, another intellectuals.
+But teahouses have been unlikely to boom again when Starbucks opens its first shop here.
+The chain plans to have 6,000 outlets in China by 2022, with one opening every 15 hours.

+* eave: 屋檐
+* 鸟类羽毛
+* rough-and-ready: 凑合的，简易可用的
+* intellectual: 知识分子

 ### Lesson 270: Jack Ma's Retirement
 After a report saying Jack Ma would retire **circulated** on internet,  Alibaba group later clarified it by explaining that Mr. Ma would be **stepping down** as chairman in a year.
 The news **prompted** a decline of 3.7% in Alibaba's share price.
 But most investors **took the news in their stride**.
 To focus on the charity and education, he will hand over to Daniel Zhang, who lacks Jack Ma's **star quality** but has been an excellent chief executive for Alibaba since 2015.